juanm4/hexagonal-architecture-frontend/README.md

 Another part that belong to **infrastructure** is the management of local data, like session data, cookies or local databases.
 Of course, we have to deal with this, but it is not part of our **domain**.

 <a name="frameworks"></a>
-## What we do with frontend frameworks/libraries?
+## What we do with frontend frameworks/libraries? :sunglasses:

 Nowadays there is a huge amount of libraries for rendering: Angular, React, Vue...; but we must understand what their purpose is, so they should not enter the **domain**, but they should be handled into the **infrastructure**.